 Highland School District employs six dyslexia interventionists under the supervision of the dyslexia coordinator to provide dyslexia intervention services to students with COD.
-The dyslexia coordinator serves as the district's dyslexia contact and administers and analyzes results from all of the initial, Level I or Level II screeners to determine if COD are present and works with the school-based decision-making team to best determine the works with the school based decision making team to best determine the educational needs for that student.
+The dyslexia coordinator serves as the district's dyslexia contact and administers and analyzes results from all of the initial, Level I or Level II screeners to determine if COD are present and works with the school-based decision-making team to best determine the educational needs for that student.